 wouldn’t it be nice if, in situations where packaging is necessary, that packaging was made from compostable, 100% post-consumer waste paper?

 As you can see, there isn’t even any glue in this package.
-Just paper pulp and … Read the rest
+Just paper pulp and cardboard.… Read the rest

 Hey, remember my rant last spring about the plastic Turtleback cup holder meant to be used at the beach?
 And how I thought it was so ironic to name a product for a sea animal that is routinely harmed by ocean plastic pollution?
 A bunch of green bloggers created quite a stir on Turtleback’s Facebook page back then, and after initially being taken aback by it all, the owner, Ryan Housley, listened.
 In fact, he had an open mind from the very start.